A Therapeutic Learning and Performance Enhancement Program

 How often and long is your program?

 Our program is tailored for each individual, and therefore the time varies.
-Each session is typically 55 minutes, with some families choosing to design programs with sessions lasting up to 90 minutes.
+Each session is typically 45-60 minutes, with some families choosing to design programs with sessions lasting up to 90 minutes.
 Most clients have 1-3 sessions each week.
 How long someone remains in Brain Bootcamp depends on their treatment goals.
-Treatment goals are established collaboratively with our clients at the onset of therapy.
+Treatment goals are established collaboratively with our clients at the onset of treatment.

 Are all of your sessions conducted at your office?

 No. Some clients prefer to have us provide sessions at an off-site location.
 For example, their child’s school.
 In these cases, students are often excused from a class during the school day to meet with one of our staff members.
-Our staff is available to travel within 35 miles of our Woodland Hills location for an additional fee.
+Our staff is available to travel within 35 miles of our Woodland Hills or Bakersfield locations for an additional fee.

 Is Brain Bootcamp the same as counseling or psychotherapy?
 Or is it the same as tutoring?